hsigeman/findZX/README.md

 ### Run analyses

-#### XYZWfinder
+#### findZX

-To run **XYZWfinder** (using only the mantled howler monkey reference genome), run this code:
+To run **findZX** (using only the mantled howler monkey reference genome), run this code:

-    snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda
+    snakemake -s workflow/findZX --configfile config/config.yml --cores 1 -R all -k --use-conda

 *-R* specifies which rule to re-run, in this case it is rule all which specifies all desired output files.